|

 Purpose

-the current file and (2) immediately makes a copy on another
+(2) immediately makes a copy of it on another previously specified drive (see important note below).

 Important